-Kristi Hedges: For us to work on our body language, there is clear research on a couple of things.
-The acronym I use is OUT which stands for open up and toward.
-That is in general it's better to be open because that allows people to want to hear what we have to say.
-Again we can close our arms for a second.
-We're reading in clusters so it's not a huge deal.
-But just kind of being open generally makes people more open to us.
+Kristi: For us to work on our body language there is clear research on a couple of things.
+The acronym that I use is O.U.T. which stands for open up and toward.
+And that is, in general it's better to be open because that allows people to want to hear what we have to say.
+Again, we can close our arms for a second, we're reading in clusters so it's not a huge deal, but just kind of being open generally makes people more open to us.
+Posture, there's a lot of research on posture that we want to be up because when we're up, there is an in-body cognition which is a loop going on, essentially, in our bodies which makes us feel more confident and other people more confident listening to us.
+And then toward, which is we generally want to be toward people versus away from people.
+And, that's pretty much all you need to work on with your own body language.

-Posture.
-There's a lot of research on posture.
-That we want to be up because when we're up there is an embodied cognition which is a loop going on essentially in our bodies which makes us feel more confident and other people more confident listening to us.
-Then toward which is we generally want to be toward people versus away from people.
-That's pretty much all you need to work on with your own body language.
-We don't need a 10-point plan.
-No need to worry about every single thing.
-But it is important to be observant about it and then make sure that that's in alignment again with how we're trying to show up.
+And so we don't need a 10-point plan.
+You don't need to worry about every single thing.
+But it is important to be observant about it, and then make sure that that's in alignment, again, with how we're trying to show up.

-Lori Murphy: So let's turn to the final dimension of The Inspiration Code, be purposeful.
+Lori: So let's turn to the final dimension of the Inspiration Code - be purposeful.
 How can we lead with purpose and help others find purpose in their work?
-We talked a little bit about this earlier, but I'd like you to expand a bit if you would.

-Kristi Hedges: Sure.
-Again with a lot of this book, it's about bringing the ideas smaller.
+You talked a little about this earlier but I'd like you to expand a bit if you would?
+Kristi: Sure.
+So again, with a lot of this book, it's about bringing the ideas smaller.
 Right?
-We don't have to have some grand life purpose that's extremely clear to us that we communicate to everybody around us.
-But we can actually help people tie into more purpose in their work and more meaning in their work in smaller but incredibly impactful ways.
-Again in the research people told me, you know, this person is such a role model to me.
-I watched how they sort of lived their lives.
+So we don't have to have some grand life purpose that is extremely clear to us that we communicate to everybody around us.
+But we can actually help people tie into more purpose in their work, and more meaning in their work in smaller but incredibly impactful ways.
+And so again in the research people told me, "You know, this person was such a role model to me.
+I watched how they, sort of, lived their lives.
 I watched what their values were.
 They wore their values on the outside.
 They talked about their values.
 They talked about the importance of what they were doing and why it was meaningful to them.
-By the stories they told and by showcasing that, it helped me tap into what was purposeful for me.
+And by the stories they told, and by showcasing that, it helped me tap into what was purposeful for me."

 Or they asked me questions.
-There's a series of questions that I use in the book that people often will use in one-toones or in development conversations with people.
-That helped them kind of get in touch with that idea about the meaning behind their work.
-So just being willing to engage in the conversation is a very powerful thing.
+There's a series of questions that I use in the book, and that people often will use in one-to-ones, or in development conversations people, that helped them to get into touch with that idea about the meaning behind their work.
+And so just being willing to engage in the conversation is a very powerful thing.

-Lori Murphy: So if court leaders want to inspire those who work for them, Kristi, what would you say are the top three things you recommend that they do?
+Lori: So if court leaders want to inspire those who work for them, Kristi, what would you say are the top three things you recommend that they do?